junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

   ♦ Eat iron-rich foods like meat and eggs.
 Beans, lentils, groundnuts (peanuts), and dark green vegetables also have some iron.

-  ♦ Treat the cause of anemia—and do not go barefoot if hookworm is common.
+  ♦ Treat the cause of anemia, and do not go barefoot if hookworm is common.

   ♦ If you suspect hookworm, a health worker may be able to look at the child’s stools under a microscope.
 If hookworm eggs are found, treat for hookworm